fasmide/deflux/README.md

 # deflux
-deflux connects to deCONZ rest api and listens for sensor updates and write these to InfluxDB
+deflux connects to deCONZ rest api and listens for sensor updates and write these to InfluxDB.

+deCONZ supports a variaty of Zigbee sensors but have no historical data about their values - with deflux you'll be able to store all these measurements in influxdb where they can be queried from the command line or graphical tools such as grafana.

 ## Usage